All Products

 The added fields will be added to the selected fields.
 You can perform Delete operations on the selected fields.

-3. Click Add to introduce fields from a physical table to the logical dimension table.
+3. Click Add to import fields from a physical table into the logical dimension table.

-After adding to the New Field area, you can edit the field's name, data type, field category, and associated dimension according to the business situation.
+After a field is added to the New Field area, you can edit its name, data type, field category, and associated dimension as needed.

 • Introduce from Create Table Statement

-1. On the configuration page of the created logical dimension table, click Introduce From Create Table Statement.
+1. On the configuration page of the created logical dimension table, click Import From CREATE TABLE Statement.

-2. In the Introduce From Create Table Statement dialog box, fill in the create table statement and click Parse SQL.
+2. In the Introduce From Create Table Statement dialog box, enter the CREATE TABLE statement and click Parse SQL.

-3. Select the fields you need in the field list and click Add to create new fields for the logical dimension table.
+3. In the field list, select the fields that you need and click Add to create new fields for the logical dimension table.

-1. On the configuration page of the logical dimension table, click the Associated Dimension column gagag icon to enter the Edit Model Relationship dialog box.
+1. On the configuration page of the logical dimension table, click the gagag icon in the Associated Dimension column to open the Edit Model Relationship dialog box.

 2. In the Edit Model Relationship dialog box, configure the parameters.